-We want to see [the Unity Circles] as a table to come to when we can solve [community issues] together and lend our voice from a collaborative perspective for some of these things that we want to see changed.
+We want the Unity Circles as a table to come to and solve community issues together, to lend our voice from a collaborative perspective to some of these things that we want to see changed.
 I am convinced more than ever, when we as people of color do something collaboratively versus doing our own thing in our own... we can be unified together.